Funding Needed

 This project has been completed under the direction of Peace Corps Volunteer Arik Yetwin.
 To read about the beginning of the project, CLICK HERE.
 The project was to rebuild the water intake system for the village.
 Arik reports: The project has been completed.
 With joint support from district and village officials (including the Ilela Village Chairman […]

-This project has been completed under the direction of Peace Corps Volunteer Patrick Spencer.
+This project has been completed under the direction of Peace Corps Volunteer Arik Yetwin.
 To read about the beginning of the project, CLICK HERE.
-The project was to build a rainwater harvesting system for dormitories on the CATJA complex.
-Patrick reports: SCOPE OF WORK The scope of work as proposed and funded by Appropriate Projects was […]
+The project was to build a water catchment and storage system for the school.
+Arik reports: The project has been completed.
+With joint support from district and village officials (including the Ilela […]

-This project has been completed under the direction of Peace Corps Volunteer Jennifer Swanson.
+This project has been completed under the direction of Peace Corps Volunteer Kevin Werner.
 To read about the beginning of the project, CLICK HERE.
-The project was to repair and rejuvenate the existing underground rainwater holding tank and pipes located at Namiyonga B Primary School.
-Jennifer reports: After receiving assistance from Water Charity, the process of […]
+The project was to build a new capture dam to supply water for the community.
+Kevin reports: The residents of Suretka de Talamanca can sleep a little easier this upcoming rainy season […]